Princess Anne High School: Academics

 The school has excelled in the VHSL academic competitions, with numerous championships in forensics and debate.

-On GreatSchools, the school's overall rating is 7/10; college readiness being a 9/10; test scores a 7/10, and equity being a 4/10.
+On GreatSchools, the school's overall rating is 8/10; college readiness being a 9/10; test scores a 7/10, and equity being a 4/10.

 Special programs

 In addition to serving regularly zoned students and the International Baccalaureate program, the school hosts the Virginia Beach center for students with moderate to severe disabilities (located within the "West Building") and used to host a citywide center for pregnant teenagers (The "PA Center"), which now is located in the Renaissance Academy.
 Princess Anne is also one of the few high schools in Virginia Beach with an NJROTC program.

 Athletics

 Princess Anne has won 27 team VHSL State team sports championships and 19 State individual sports championships.
 22 of the team titles have come since 1999.
 PA students participate in the following sports, in accordance with the Virginia High School League (VHSL):

-Princess Anne's golf team won the Virginia State High School Golf Championship in 1971 and 1972.
-The team was notable in that it included Curtis Strange ('73), Allan Strange ('73), Phil Stewart ('73) and Jay Williams ('72).
-All went on to become PGA golf professionals.

-Princess Anne's women's basketball team won the VHSL State Championship eight consecutive years (2014–21), which had never been previously accomplished.
-The team has won 13 championships, all since 2002.
-The most recent title came in March 2023, with a win over L.C.
-Byrd.

-Princess Anne's men's volleyball team won the VHSL State Championship three consecutive years from 2013-2015.

-Princess Anne's women's volleyball team won the VHSL State Championship in 2018.
+Princess Anne's baseball team won the VHSL State Championship in 2005.

-Club sports including lacrosse and crew have recently been founded, since the Virginia Beach school system does not formally participate in them.
-Informal extramural competitions between other local clubs and varsity teams of private institutions are common.

-A long-standing club of athletic trainers allows students to voluntarily assist local team trainers and physicians.